dddd1212/sos/stage1/Qube/gdb_debugger/readme.txt

 ===================================Compiling===================================

+compile all:
+	Create empty hd with the createhd.py script at tools directory and put it at "../_output/_disk/disk.vhd".
+	The createhd script must run in administrator privileges.
+	Add python to the enviroment variable "Path".
+	After this make.py will insert all the modules to the virtual harddisk and install the boot.

 To compile using Cygwin:
-	install Cygwin and compile cross compiler according to http://wiki.osdev.org/GCC_Cross-Compiler add python, Cygwin64\bin, C:\cygwin64\home\=YOUR_USER=\opt\cross\bin to the enviroment variable "Path" install gdb package at Cygwin
+	Install Cygwin and compile cross compiler according to http://wiki.osdev.org/GCC_Cross-Compiler Add Cygwin64\bin, C:\cygwin64\home\=YOUR_USER=\opt\cross\bin to the enviroment variable "Path" Install gdb package at Cygwin

-	compile all:
-	create empty hd with the createhd.py script at tools directory and put it at "../_output/_disk/disk.vhd" after this make.py will build all the modules and install the boot.

 To compile with ubuntu on windows:
 	install ubuntu on windows